 (Accokeek, MD) – The Accokeek Foundation is pleased to host a Land and River Conversation series, which focuses on exploring race and culture through stories from the earth.
 This three-part series brings together community members to examine the complicated history and complex relationships that have shaped our region and continue to influence our interactions with one another and with the environment.

-Topics will include non-traditional perspectives on landscape conservation, culture, history, and specifically connectedness of Native Americans and African Americans to this landscape.
-The series will be moderated by Dr. Julie King, archaeologist and expert on Chesapeake history and culture, and panelists include: Dr. Wilton Corkern, former President and CEO of the Accokeek Foundation; Chris Newman, co-founder of Sylvanaqua Farms; Dr. Gabi Tayac, historian at the Smithsonian National Museum of the American Indian; and Tara Morrison, Superindendent of National Capital Parks—East.
+Topics will include non-traditional perspectives on landscape conservation, culture, history, and specifically connectedness of Indigenous and African American people to this landscape.
+The series will be moderated by Dr. Julie King, archaeologist, and expert on Chesapeake history and culture, and panelists include: Dr. Wilton Corkern, former President and CEO of the Accokeek Foundation; Chris Newman, co-founder of Sylvanaqua Farms; Dr. Gabrielle Tayac, Director of Legacy Collections at the Spirit Aligned Leadership Program; Cryz Proctor, 5th generation clan mother and Two-Spirit of the Cedarville Band, Wild Turkey Clan, of the Piscataway Conoy Nation; and Tara Morrison, Superintendent of National Capital Parks—East.
 Each Land and River Series panel discussion will be immediately followed by an in-depth conversation about interpretation, facilitated by interpretive consultant, Rob Forloney.